This talisman set has sold.

 If you think elder is safe for you though you don’t fulfill the requirements listed, trust yourself.
 My belief in elder’s restrictions is purely my own.
 I’ve never seen it in lore.
 Even if it appeared in traditional material, lore is not law.
 You are the ultimate authority on you.

 Lore provides food for thought.
 Though my theory—that elder use is restricted to certain persons—isn’t spelled out in traditional material, I analyzed lore and found it congruent with my ideas.
-Here’s that analysis: (If you want to skip it, information about the set’s actual amulet continues with the line You might consider spitting on the ground outdoors …)
+Here’s that analysis (If you want to skip it, information about the set’s actual amulet continues with the next photo of it):

 Lore forbids cutting from the elder tree without its permission.
 There is also a tradition of saying, before cutting into an elder tree, “Lady Ellhorn, give me some of your wood, and I will give you some of mine when I grow into a tree.”
 There’s also a tradition of spitting on the ground by the elder tree, to protect oneself from the tree.

 However, I myself, when harvesting from a plant, might spit by the plant to give it some of myself in exchange for its giving some of itself to me.
 This practice is something I came up with myself, but I intuit—and it just makes logical sense—that spitting by the elder tree gives some of one’s own “wood” to the tree.
-In other words, spitting gives part of yourself as an offering to the tree, just as I do when I spit by a plant.
+In other words, spitting gives part of yourself as an offering to the tree.

-I also experience my own spitting by a plant as giving myself to the service of the Great Mother.
-A forgotten tradition of spitting by an elder tree with that motive would be congruent with the attributes I sense are in the individuals who can enjoy elder wood’s magic, especially given the following:
+I also experience my spitting as giving myself to the service of the Great Mother.
+A forgotten tradition of spitting by an elder tree with that motive would be congruent with the attributes I sense in individuals who can enjoy elder wood’s magic, especially given the following:

-To alienate people from the Old Religion, the Christian church created new lore supporting the falsehood that elder trees are evil.
+To alienate people from the Old Religion, the Christian church created superstitions to spread the lie that elder trees are evil.
 Spitting to protect oneself from the tree could easily have been part of this alienating lore and a bastardization of spitting as an offering to the tree.
-Not that I know of any lore saying that you spit by a tree to offer yourself to it, but I think there’s a good chance that could be found in lore.
+Not that I know any lore saying you spit by a tree to offer yourself to it, but I think there’s a good chance that could have been lore.

 One could, of course, argue my line of reasoning.
 I may totally change my mind about elder, someday.
 However, my theory about elder’s restricted use is based in my actual interactions with the Elder Mother, as well as in related observations that spanned a few decades.
 Only after those interactions and observations led to my theory did I analyze it in terms of the lore I’ve mentioned.
 (Let me tell you a tiny bit about those experiences and observations.
 Elder is not the sole magic suitable only to the sort of individual I’ve described.
 I practice many of those types of magics safely.
 Yet I’ve watched them used by a good number of individuals, including skilled practitioners, who do not meet the requirements I described, and those magics backfired big-time on those folks.)

-You might consider spitting on the ground outdoors, as a one-time offering to the Elder Goddess and the Great Mother, before you first wear the talisman.
+You might consider spitting on the ground outdoors, as a one-time offering to the Elder Goddess and the Great Mother, before you hang the talisman.

 Lore tells us to never burn elder.
 Many folks, myself among them, believe that includes pyrography.